 If you’re still impressed with this discount cell phone plan after my interrogation (I kind of am), you can read up on it a little more and sign up online.

-And hey, don’t forget to enter “PENNY” for that special 50% off offer!
+And hey, don’t forget about that special 50% off offer!

-Carson Kohler (@CarsonKohler) is a junior writer at The Penny Hoarder.
+Carson Kohler (@CarsonKohler) is a staff writer at The Penny Hoarder.
 This is the closest she’s been to jumping her carrier’s ship… She just might take the plunge.